 A well established directory to find local counsellors and psychotherapists in your area.

 UKATA are the official body in the UK, overseeing TA therapists.
-For more information on TA, please visit there website.
+For more information on TA, please visit their website.

 The UK Council for psychotherapy.